 It is not possible to invest directly in an index.
 Exposure to an asset class represented by an index may be available through investable instruments based on that index.
 S&P DJI does not sponsor, endorse, sell, promote or manage any investment fund or other investment vehicle that is offered by third parties and that seeks to provide an investment return based on the performance of any index.
 S&P DJI makes no assurance that investment products based on the index will accurately track index performance or provide positive investment returns.
 S&P DJI is not an investment advisor, commodity trading advisor, fiduciary, "promoter" (as defined in the Investment Company Act of 1940, as amended) or "expert" as enumerated within 15 U.S.C. § 77k(a), and S&P DJI makes no representation regarding the advisability of investing in any such investment fund or other investment vehicle.
 A decision to invest in any such investment fund or other investment vehicle.
-A decision to invest in any such investment fund or other investment vehicle should not be made in reliance on any of the statements set forth in this document.
+A decision to invest in any such investment fund or other investment vehicle.
+A decision to set in any such investment fund in this document.
 S&P DJI is not a tax advisor.
 Inclusion of a security, commodity, crypto currency, or other asset within an index is not a recommendation by S&P DJI to buy, sell, or hold such security, commodity, crypto currency, or other asset, nor is it considered to be investment or trading advice.